 Although the secondaries market has evolved dramatically over the last decade, with the rise of dedicated secondaries managers/funds and a diversification in terms of the type and complexity of secondary deals, any sales of LP positions during a market downturn could nonetheless be subject to heavy discounts.
 Furthermore, in the event that a stock market decline weighs heavily on an LP’s public market allocations, there is a possibility they will find themselves in breach of their investment guidelines and/or SAA at least in the short and/or medium term.
 This can pose a particularly significant risk for institutional investors, who often have strict limits on their maximum allocations to alternative assets, which could easily be breached if their traditional public investments, which are typically more volatile given their frequent mark-to-market valuations (versus typically quarterly valuations for private markets), decline considerably.
 Moreover, for pension funds in particular, the additional challenges related to low interest rates and maturing schemes closed to new members, means that many are already cash flow negative, i.e. needing to sell assets to fund outgoings.
 Some institutional investors could therefore become “forced sellers,” leaving them in a difficult negotiating position in a more hostile secondaries market.

-As the old saying goes “when the tide goes out…” and if we are indeed heading into a more difficult economic environment, it is likely that there will be more pressure on GPs and their organisations.
 Thus, LPs should consider running a more thorough due diligence process covering a GP’s operations.
 Operational risk15 is the risk of loss resulting from inadequate or failed internal processes, people and systems supporting the organisation or from external events16.
 Although transparency in the industry is generally improving, even today many funds offer limited transparency to investors, and as such, it is far more difficult to ascertain the level of operational risk present.
 This in turn means that the chances of operational risks occurring are typically higher than in other asset classes where regulation or investor demand has resulted in more robust operational infrastructure.
 An example of the potential impact of limited transparency is the ability of GPs to inflate valuations to hide significant potential write-downs within the portfolio and give the illusion of strong or stable performance.
-In our prior publication “Key Risks in Private Equity From an LPs Perspective16,” we highlighted the importance of thorough operational due diligence, particularly regarding valuation policy, transparency and legal terms.
+In our prior publication “Key risks in private equity” we highlighted the importance of thorough operational due diligence, particularly regarding valuation policy, transparency and legal terms.

 Investors are accustomed to accounting for PE as a long-term asset class within their SAA.
 We have tried to highlight some of the concerns that we believe should be at the forefront of investors’ minds as the end of cycle approaches.
 Planning and navigating through the next recession may be more complex than for previous recessions, as the popularity of the strategy has led to more competition for deals, elevated valuations, potential over-specialisation of managers, and an increase in fund sizes.
 Thus, the need for thorough due diligence is now even more prevalent.
 Investors need to consider a multitude of factors in their assessment of both the PE funds and the GPs, such as change of control terms and flexibility of the investment strategy in a rapidly changing environment.
 Furthermore, as liquidity becomes less certain in the already illiquid PE market, we believe that LPs should also consider additional stress and scenario testing, and if in doubt, a full review of their SAA could be key to successfully navigating PE through the next recession.